 In 1961, Park Chung-hee and his Supreme Council for National Reconstruction (SCNR) took power in South Korea after a military coup.
 Park, who had trained at military academies in Imperial Japan and later the United States before fighting in the Korean War, believed industrialization and political unity were the only way to prevent Korea from being a “victim of foreign aggression” and a “battleground for foreign powers.”

 Almost immediately after his rise, South Korea began implementing his industrial policy.
 While some of South Korea’s new industry was managed directly by the state, much of it was run by the chaebol, large conglomerates of private industry.
 The chaebol, however, were far from independent, and the state exerted substantial control over their actions.
-As Hyung-A Kim writes in his 2003 book, Korea’s Development Under Park Chung Hee:
+As Hyung-A Kim writes in her 2003 book, Korea’s Development Under Park Chung Hee:

 Nothing would illustrate the effectiveness of the “administrative controls” on the business community more than the SCNR’s arrest of fifty-one prominent businessmen on the charge of “illicit profiteering,” and thus the confiscation of their property…These leading businessmen were released on 30 June, only after they had signed an agreement stating: “I will donate all my property when the government requires it for national construction.”